DataDog/hiring-engineers/answersAasim.md

 ### Level 4 - Collecting APM Data

-This was definitely very interesting to complete.
+>Answer: This was definitely very interesting to complete.
 I definitely found this to be the most challenging to configure on macOSX, and I think having to run the Trace Agent in a virtual environment was the rewarding part because initially I thought I could run it on my local machine.
 I was able to collect metrics and connect the ddtracer with the APM agent, and even though I had configured the APM YAML file to be activated this took a few extra steps.
 The first trying to install to ddtrace into the local machine and setup a path for this, and it kept denying me permission.
 Finally, I followed along using flask's tutorial to setup a virtual environment and run the flask application.
 After running the APM, I was unable to get the data to load into the dashboard I would try to setup a new dashboard and graph the APM events but the loading symbol would come up and stay on for several minutes.
 When, I checked the Collectors in the GUI I was able to see that the apm was setup and collecting metrics.
 I wanted just a simple 'hello world' with an integer of 1 to be collected, but it would not display this.

 <img src="./images/gui_collector_check" alt="Made a downtime alert for the week"/>